marciob/chainlink-using-any-api/chainlink-array-response/README.md

-# Chainlink single response/
+# Chainlink array response

-Using Chainlink API to get ETH 24h volume in USD.
+Using Chainlink API to get data from a JSON array.